rapidez/docs/src/3.x/installation.md

 ## Multistore

-When you have set up multiple stores in Magento, then Rapidez needs to know which store to show.
+When you have set up multiple stores in Magento, Rapidez needs to know which store to show.
 Rapidez listens to the `MAGE_RUN_CODE` like Magento does.
-So just set that variable from your webserver.
+You will have to set that variable from your webserver.

 With Nginx, you could use a map, for example: